 Editorial review and publication: All manuscripts are reviewed by a panel of subject experts in each discipline and also by the Editorial Board.
 Peer reviewer and author identities are kept confidential to solicit unbias comments.
 The articles are accepted only after the recommendation by the reviewers and the Editorial Board.
 Accepted manuscripts are copy edited and galley proof/ page proof are sent to the corresponding author through e-mail or by post.
 Authors are advised to check the galley proof thoroughly and return the corrected copy within the stipulated time period mentioned.
 Major corrections should be avoided.
 The corresponding author is responsible for scientific accuracy and statements expressed in the article.

-Page charges: There is no page charges for publication in the journal.
+Page charges: There is no page charges for submission or publication of an article in the journal.

 Open access, Copyright and Authorship undertaking: The published papers become the copyright of the Journal of Vector Borne Diseases, National Institute of Malaria Research (ICMR).
 Manuscripts are accepted for publication with the understanding that these have not been published previously in print or electronic format and are not under consideration by any other publication or electronic medium.
 The articles published in the journal are available free to readers and can be accessed from our website www.mrcindia.org/journal; www. nimr.org.in/jvbd.html.
 Manuscript without signed Authorship undertaking form shall not be considered for publication.
 The authors who are submitting their manuscripts electronically through e-mail (exceptionally), should send the authorship undertaking form through surface/air mail separately.